 The Dental Cleaning Process: What to Expect

 Understanding what happens during a dental cleaning can make the experience less daunting and more empowering.
-Here’s an overview of the steps involved in a professional dental cleaning, along with some tips on how to prepare for your appointment.
+Here’s an overview of the steps involved in professional dental cleaning and some tips on preparing for your appointment.